gPhantasm/gPhantasm/README.md

 ## Hello!

 I am a student currently studying for an undergraduate degree in computer science!

 While this Github is mostly for private repos of my course notes and assignments, there are some cool things like

 - amateur [GML hacks](https://github.com/gPhantasm/zeroranger-green-arrange/)
 - a [strange port](https://github.com/EzDzzIt/vsaarch64/tree/main)
 - hopefully more in the future!

+If you need to reach me, send me a message on Discord `gooeyphantasm`.

 <!--
 **gPhantasm/gPhantasm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.